inkjet/FBS_Power5/README.md

 populate_db.py
 ```

-Finally, use that database and a schedule to determine which Power 5 teams are playing road games vs. a non-Power 5 opponent each week:
+Finally, use that database and a schedule to determine which Power 5 teams are playing road games vs. a non-Power 5 opponent each week.

+Below is the full output.
+Feel free to play with the calc_matchups.py file to determine other interesting weekly matchups.

 ```python
 python calc_matchups.py